siddhxsh/SuspectAI/README.md

 People consume news from YouTube & social media where sensational claims and clickbait spread misinformation.
 Manual fact-checking is slow, confusing, and inaccessible for everyday viewers.

+## ⚙️ How It Works (Under the Hood)
+1. User clicks Analyze this site
+2. The extension/Webhook sends metadata and content to n8n
+3. Gemini extracts claims and classifies them
+4. Tavily Search API finds real-world evidence
+5. Gemini verifies each claim as **Supported / Refuted / Unclear**
+6. Results returned as JSON with confidence, explanation & evidence links

 💡 Solution

 Suspect.AI automates fact-checking.
 It extracts claims from videos, verifies them with real sources using AI search + LLM reasoning, and returns verdicts: Supported / Refuted / Unclear with evidence & confidence.